seedcommons/madeline/README.md

 ### Key features
 * Divisions
   * Each division represents an organization.
 In practice each division is a cooperative of loan funds or a loan fund.
-  * Divisions are arranged in  a tree (or heirarchy) called the elsewhere here 'division tree'.
-This structure affects other parts of the system.
+  * Divisions are arranged in a tree (or heirarchy) called the 'division tree' later in this list.
+This structure affects behavior in several other parts of the system.
 * Cooperatives (aka Organizaitons)
   * belong to a division
   * have loans